Who are fidget toys for?

 How to get the fidget toy crochet pattern

-If you are in a hurry, you can get the pattern from the shop, right here.
+You can get the pattern from the shop, right here.